Atari XG-1 light gun

-The Atari XG-1 light gun is a video game controller which was released in 1987.
-As Atari's only light gun, it is unique to the 8-bit family.
-It is compatible with the Atari XEGS, and with the 7800 and 2600 home video game consoles.
-It was bundled with the XEGS Deluxe home computer and video game console combination system, and with the light gun game Bug Hunt for the 7800 as model XES2001 for US$34.95.
+The Atari XG-1 is an electronic light gun accessory manufactured by Atari Corporation.
+Released in 1987, it is compatible with the Atari 8-bit computers, Atari 7800, and Atari 2600.
+It was bundled with the Atari XEGS Deluxe home computer and video game console combination system, and with the light gun game Bug Hunt for the 7800 as model XES2001 for US$34.95.
 Atari eventually released five light gun games on the 7800 (Alien Brigade, Barnyard Blaster, Crossbow, Meltdown, and Sentinel) and one on the 2600 (Sentinel).

 Hardware

 The XG-1 is a specialized light pen.
-Generic light pen support was built into the Atari 8-bit home computer family since its 1979 launch.
+Generic light pen support was built into the Atari 8-bit home computers since its 1979 launch.
 The Atari 400/800 Hardware Technical Reference recommends a calibration procedure each time a light pen is used, so that the software can compensate for this offset for maximal accuracy.
 Bug Hunt and Barnyard Blaster for the XEGS each have unique hard-coded values.
 A reddish-orange version of the gun was planned for the 2600 and 7800 but was never released.